WNBA's Brittney Griner reportedly detained in Russia after officials found hashish oil in luggage

 The Russian Customs Service said Saturday that the cartridges were identified as containing oil derived from cannabis, which could carry a maximum penalty of 10 years in prison.
 The customs service identified the person arrested as a player for the U.S. women's team and did not specify the date of her arrest.
-Russian media reported the player was Griner, and her agent did not dispute those reports.
+Russian media reported the player was Griner, and her agent, Lindsay Kagawa Colas, did not dispute those reports.

-"We are aware of the situation with Brittney Griner in Russia and are in close contact with her, her legal representation in Russia, her family, her teams, and the WNBA and NBA," Griner's agent Lindsay Kagawa Colas said Saturday.
+"We are aware of the situation with Brittney Griner in Russia and are in close contact with her, her legal representation in Russia, her family, her teams, and the WNBA and NBA," Griner's agent, Kagawa Colas, said Saturday.
 "As this is an ongoing legal matter, we are not able to comment further on the specifics of her case but can confirm that as we work to get her home, her mental and physical health remain our primary concern."

 On Saturday, the State Department issued a "do not travel" advisory for Russia because of its invasion of Ukraine and urged all U.S. citizens to depart immediately, citing factors including "the potential for harassment against U.S. citizens by Russian government security officials" and "the Embassy's limited ability to assist" Americans in Russia.